mdn/community-meetings/2024-03-27/minutes.md

 ### Playground feedback

 [Onkar]
-Yeah, I have one, issue that is, that has been bugging me.
-In the playground there is a reset button.
+Yeah, I have one issue that has been bugging me.
+In the playground, there is a Reset button.
-And when we click on the reset button, it wipes out everything.
-I think the recent button should bring back the original code.
+And when we click on the Reset button, it wipes out everything.
+I think it should bring back the original code.
-So if you if you come to the playground from any page, any example page.
-Like CSS...

 [Brian sharing screen]

-[Dipika]
-CSS Colors.

-[Ruth John]
-We need a live sample.

 [Florian Dieminger]
-Background color, my favorite.
+Background color is my favorite.
 No, that's a good point.
 It should be a "clear" button.
 That's what it does.
 And I do see the need for a "reset".
-In that term.

 [Onkar]
-So now this is the original code and if you click on reset.
-It has wiped out everything and it, it isn't helping, right?
-Suppose I have modified the code and now I want the original code, right?
-To start something else from scratch.
+If I've modified the code and hit Reset but now I can't get the original code

 [Florian Dieminger]
-It is, Yeah.
-I think right now this is hard to actually.
-The original code is not stored anywhere.
+Yeah, the original code is not stored anywhere.
 We should at least change it to "clear".
 So it's clear to everyone what this button does.
 It doesn't reset.

 I think it was done prior to the integration, so the thing was to reset the current state.